-Hello, my name is Shab Karim, and I work at Become Charity as an Intern in the Services Department.
+Hello, my name is Shab Karim, and I worked at Become Charity as an Intern in the Services Department.

 When my manager Katy contacted me about this opportunity, not only was I excited to work for Become again but also, I felt it was a role that I could perform well in while growing and learning a new set of abilities after reading the job description.
 The first week was the most difficult; it made me doubt myself and if I was capable of continuing this internship.
 Nevertheless, I realised that learning new things takes time, and I learned to be kinder and more patient with myself.
 The last week was the most emotional one, the internship went so quickly, I did not even feel these 6 weeks and did not want the internship to finish.